noelportugal/covid19-json/README.md

 Data is grouped by country, location, and dates.

 ## 03/23/2020 update.
-The Data model changed a bit so the package was updated accordingly.
+The Data model fromn Johns Hopkins CSSE changed a bit so the package was updated accordingly.

 ## Install
 `npm i -S covid19-json`